 Studying and building antennas is a large part of my hobby.
 Operating weak signals and digital modes is becoming a favorite and I have been active on 60 M and QRP.
 Operations on HF are with barefoot power or less.

 Being a member of the North Florida D-Star Group in Tallahassee, we are dedicated to learn, build, teach and operate this new mode of ham radio.
 We sponsor the NF4DG D-Star (full stack) repeater stack.
 There is much that can be gained from these systems, both for general amateur use and for Emergency Communications.
 I’m proud to be associated with all of these active and interested amateurs and the ones throughout the state that are working and building this mode of communications.

 When Rudy Hubbard, WA4PUP retired in 2008 as the ARRL Northern Florida Section Manager for 18 years, I was elected to this position.
 I have had the pleasure to work with and be part of so many amateurs, ARES groups and clubs who are working to make the hobby better than ever.
 I retired in 2014 with three terms served.

 Maybe someday we will meet on the air.
 The QRZ address is correct and the station(s) are operated in EM70QJ.
 We spend a lot of time motorhome traveling and operate mobile and portable quite a bit.
 We maintain a "RemoteRig" station in TLH, FL and use it often for 75M NCS duties and general amateur contacts while in motion and from various camping locations we visit.
+Home station antenna is a 75M horizontal Delta loop at 38 feet.
+The 6M antenna is a Par omni at 45 feet.
 Soon I will be on eQSO and loTW and will have QSL cards to start replying.

 73, Paul, KJ4G